Vitesco-Technologies/ldap-password-rotation/README.md

 ### How to setup and test

-1. Run `make setup` to build and setup your local environment
+1. Run `make setup` to build and setup your local environment.
+2. Run `make requirements` to generate requirements.txt and requirements-dev.txt files.
-2. Run `make test` to test or `make test-log` to test and print the execution logs.
+3. Run `make test` to test or `make test-log` to test and print the execution logs.

 ### How to Deploy